SalesConnection/Caction-Support/docs/README.md

 Feel free to explore the sections above for more information.

-Thank you for choosing Sales Connection Support!
+Thank you for choosing Sales Connection!